History of Algeciras: From mid-20th century to the present

 The port of Algeciras is, every year, the venue for Operation Crossing the Strait, in which thousands of North African citizens living in Europe take a ship bound for Ceuta or Tangier to spend their vacations in their country.
 Since its creation in 1906, the port of Algeciras has grown to the point of converting practically the entire coastline of the urban area into a macro-port which, due to its geographical location, is an obligatory stop for cargo ships that are preparing to cross the Atlantic or that come from the West and are going to enter the Mediterranean Sea.
 More than a hundred ships (many of them oil tankers) cross daily from east to west, and vice versa, the Strait of Gibraltar, which separates Algeciras from the North of Morocco.
 In turn, and mainly during the summer, the ferries that link Algeciras with the African shore do not cease to rotate transporting, mainly, North Africans working in Europe, foreign tourists from the neighboring Costa del Sol who want to know another culture and adventurers who enter from Tangier in the Black Continent.
 Due to its peculiar border situation, Algeciras has been an illegal point of entry of people and goods from Morocco.
 However, strict police controls have led traffickers to look for alternative routes.

 Algeciras is the administrative and financial capital of the Region of Campo de Gibraltar, headquarters of the Commonwealth of Municipalities of Campo de Gibraltar; it has a subdelegate of the government of the Junta de Andalucía and a coordinator of the General Administration of the State.
-It is a very active and lively city, with a thriving trade that continues to grow and has already overflowed its municipal perimeter to reach other neighboring municipalities, so that the arc of the Bay can be considered as the great metropolitan area of the south of the Iberian Peninsula.
+It is an active and lively city, with a constant trade that continues to grow and has overflowed its municipal perimeter to reach other neighbouring municipalities, so that the arc of the Bay can be the great metropolitan area of the south of the Iberian Peninsula.